Netzero - Powerwall Automation

 EV charging without discharging the Powerwall

 When in Self-Powered mode, charging an EV might result in depleting the Powerwall.
 Usually that’s not what users want, because the EV battery is much larger than the Powerwall.
-Netzero automations can prevent that, using an integration with the Tesla Wall Connector.
-For other EV chargers, there are also automations based on home usage (home usage is usually noticeably higher when charging an EV).
+Netzero automations can prevent that, using integrations with the Tesla Wall Connector, Tesla vehicles, or OCPP-compatible EV chargers (learn more).
+For other EV chargers, there are also automations based on home usage (home usage is usually measurably higher when charging an EV).

 Example with a different EV charger:

-Rule: When home usage rises above 8 kW: Set backup reserve to the current state of charge (preserve Powerwall charge).
+When home usage rises above 8 kW: Set backup reserve to 100%.

-By setting the Powerwall state of charge to its current state of charge, we prevent the battery from discharging.
+When EV charging starts, the Powerwall backup reserve will be set to 100% and the Powerwall will start charging from the grid.
+The charging rate will be around 1.8kW per Powerwall.
 Once EV charging is done, we can reset the backup reserve to its usual value (replace 20% with your desired backup reserve).

 Combining Time-Based Control with Self-Powered mode